 The Board comprises of 16 members including representatives from tenants, Northampton Borough Council elected Members, independent members and two employees of the Company.
 The structure of the Board is such that no single group holds a majority position.
-The Board meet approximately every month.
-The Board is supported by five Committees; Finance, Audit & Risk, Asset Management, Operations and HR.
-Each Committee comprises of 5 Members of the Board and currently meet monthly.
+The Board meet approximately every six weeks.
+The Board is supported by five Committees; Finance, Audit & Risk, Operations and HR and the Remuneration Committee.
+Each Committee comprises of 5/6 Members of the Board and currently meet approximately every six weeks.
 Committees have no delegated powers relevant to their specific terms of reference but they consider the detail of matters under their remit and report to the Board where formal approval to any reports and proposals is given.